Effect-TS/effect/packages/platform/README.md

 */
 ```

-If you need to send data in a format other than JSON, such as plain text, you can use different APIs provided by `Http.request`.
+If you need to send data in a format other than JSON, such as plain text, you can use different APIs provided by `HttpClientRequest`.

 In the following example, we send the data as text: